If you decide to take a short trip to Paris and wonder what you can do in 72 hours in Paris, is this article for you?

 - Nancy (Famously known for its charming 18th-century architecture, UNESCO World Heritage sites, and lively arts and culture)

 - Nantes (The capital of Brittany, with Quartier Bouffay as the main attraction)

-- Nice (Lovely coastal town known for its nicest pebble beaches, Carnival, and Prade)
+- Nice (Lovely coastal town known for its most excellent pebble beaches, Carnival, and Prade)

 - Toulouse (The fourth-largest city in France, also known as La Ville Rose or Pink City in French)

-In case you want to know places near to Paris, simply a day trip away. checkout this article: 15-day trips from Paris
+If you want to know places near Paris, simply a day trip away.
+Check out this article: 15-day trips from Paris

-The article would not be possible with the help of my colleagues and fellow travel companions Faisal Habib and Zafeer Khan, and their passion for great pictures and capturing natural views and cityscapes, and making perfect itineraries.
+The article would not be possible without the help of my colleagues and fellow travel companions Faisal Habib and Zafeer Khan, and their passion for great pictures and capturing natural views and cityscapes and making perfect itineraries.